PhoenixGamerz/BalveerUB/docs/index.md

-## Welcome to BalveerUserbot
+## Welcome to Black Fantom Userbot

 * All you need to know is here.

 ### Introduction

 * Currently there is only one person working on this project, ofc that's me !
-I started this project in _October 12, 2022._ This date is when I changed my Balveer repo from private to public, I was working on this repo before this date, but we will take this as the creation date of Balveer Userbot.
+I started this project in _October 12, 2022._ This date is when I changed my Black Fantom repo from private to public, I was working on this repo before this date, but we will take this as the creation date of Black Fantom Userbot.
 Its a small project for educational purpose & timepass, it is based on _Python language_ with _Dan's pyrogram library_, I am just a beginner in this field & I am trying my best to maintain this project.

 ### Features & ub information

-* Balveer is built with two pyrogram clients, one is the main userbot and second one is the assistant (bot).
+* Black Fantom is built with two pyrogram clients, one is the main userbot and second one is the assistant (bot).

 ### Deployment